react-grid-layout/react-draggable/README.md

 //   can be moved.
 bounds: {left: number, top: number, right: number, bottom: number} | string,

+// Observable value that in the case of change, will recalculate the position
+// of the Draggable element, (useful for keeping the element in bounds after
+// resizing)
+triggerBounds: any,

 // Specifies a selector to be used to prevent drag initialization.
 // Example: '.body'
 cancel: string,